ezzaouia/ezzaouia.com/src/pages/thesis/introduction/index.md

 fashion [@Aslan2019SETA], and providing feedback to learners [@Maldonado2015MTFeedback].

+Recent research, however, underlines the lack of longitudinal research examining the design, use, and impact of dashboards on teachers' practices in "real-world" settings [@Rodriguez2016MonitorAwareReflect; @Schwendimann2017DashReview; @Bodily2018LADashReview].
+From a *design perspective*, Shum et al., argue for a growing need for design-based research centered around needs of teachers and learners in-situ to best serve pedagogical practices through dashboards [@@Buckingham2019HCLA].
+Verbert et al., argue the need for leveraging authentic and "richer set of relevant data" sources in education dashboards [@Verbert2014DashboardsReview].
+Schwendimann et al., underline the need for examining dedicated designs that go beyond simple logs-driven summarization metrics in dashboards [@Schwendimann2017DashReview].
+From an *empirical perspective*, several reviews of more than 150 dashboards underline the need for longitudinal field studies to better understand how teachers appropriate, leverage, and shape their pedagogical practices around dashboards in the long run [@Verbert2014DashboardsReview; @Schwendimann2017DashReview; @Bodily2018LADashReview].
+From a *methodological perspective*, much work on teachers' dashboards remains somewhat disjoint. @Buckingham2019HCLA underline the need for macro-conceptual implications covering the design space and accounting for the interactions between underlying users and stakeholders.
+Ferguson highlights the importance of triangulating the social, pedagogical, and technical ramifications in the design and use of learning analytical technologies [@Ferguson2012LA].

 This dissertation further examines teachers' dashboard design and use in-the-wild.
 Specifically, it provides empirical findings from two